charlieschwabacher/ultrawave/README.md

 # Ultrawave

-Ultrawave is a library enabling shared state through peer to peer over WebRTC data channels.
+Ultrawave is a library enabling shared state through peer to peer connections over WebRTC data channels.
 Ultrawave makes it easy to build things like real time collaborative editing, messaging, and games.
 It works great with, but is not tied to, [React](//github.com/facebook/react).

 To build an app with ultrawave, you connect a group of peers and provide an initial chunk of JSON serializable data - peers are able to read and write to the shared data through [cursors](//github.com/charlieschwabacher/subtree), with changes made by any peer showing up for everyone in the group.
 Data is eventually consistant between peers, even in the face of lost, duplicated, or misordered messages.